Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 ### RustHound

-RustHound is a cross-platform ingestor written in Rust, and it is a lovely little tool to have on hand.
-It compiles down to one small, quick binary for either Linux or Windows, and since it leans on no .NET at all, it stays light enough to drop onto almost any host without a second thought.
+RustHound is a cross-platform ingestor written in Rust, and it is a great versatile little tool to have on hand.
+It compiles down to one small, quick binary for either Linux or Windows, and since it leans on no .NET at all, it stays light enough to drop onto almost any host.

 Run it against the domain controller with your credentials and let it collect.